AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-view-api.md

 <a id="tocSdataview"></a>
 <a id="tocsdataview"></a>

-A declarative way to select, label and shape data from OSIsoft Cloud Services
+A declarative way to select, label and shape data from AVEVA Data Hub

 <h4>Properties</h4>